xinzhan/core-services.en/help/interface/core-services/core-services.md

 # Enable your solutions for core services

-Implement the Experience Cloud and become an administrator.
-This process modernizes your solutions for core service features like customer attributes and audiences.
+For existing customers, learn how to modernize your solution implementations and implement the Experience Cloud so that you can use features like customer attributes and audiences.

 <!-- <p>https://marketing-beta.adobe.com/resources/help/core/core-services.html </p>
 <p>https://adobe.sharepoint.com/sites/AGSConsulting/CoreServices/PA/_layouts/15/start.aspx#/ </p> -->